Antibiotics: Types, Classification, List, Safety

 Antibiotic resistance is harmful.
 As more antibiotics are introduced into our environment, by either over-prescribing or entering our food chain through their use in the dairy, poultry, and livestock industries, more strains of bacteria have the potential to become resistant.
 Examples of bacterial strains that are already resistant to antibiotics include:

-Methicillin-resistant Staphylococcus aureus (MRSA)—These dangerous bacteria can cause infections in areas such as the lungs, skin, blood and bones.
+Methicillin-resistant Staphylococcus aureus (MRSA)—These dangerous bacteria can cause infections in areas such as the lungs, skin, blood, and bones.

-Multi-drug resistant Klebsiella—These bacteria can cause pneumonia, bloodstream infections and urinary tract infections (UTIs).
+Multi-drug resistant Klebsiella—These bacteria can cause pneumonia, bloodstream infections, and urinary tract infections (UTIs).

-Multi-drug resistant Escherichia coli—These bacteria can cause digestive system infections, bloodstream infections and UTIs.
+Multi-drug resistant Escherichia coli—These bacteria can cause digestive system infections, bloodstream infections, and UTIs.

 Some bacteria may be resistant to only one antibiotic, while others are resistant to a range of antibiotics.
-Bacteria can pass this ability to resist multiple antibiotics on to other bacteria, even without the presence of antibiotics.
+Bacteria can pass this ability to resist multiple antibiotics onto other bacteria, even without the presence of antibiotics.

 These multidrug-resistant bacteria create a challenge for doctors.
-Patients with conditions caused by these types of bacteria not only endure longer hospital stays, but they may also have to take many drugs in hopes that one of the medications or the combination of medications will work.
+Patients with conditions caused by these types of bacteria not only endure long hospital stays, but they may also have to take many drugs in hopes that one of the medications or the combination of medications will work.
 Often these drugs can be toxic and ineffective.
 Patients infected with antibiotic-resistant bacteria are more likely to die from their illnesses.

-The most important cause of antibiotic resistance is inappropriate use or overuse of antibiotics.
+The most important cause of antibiotic resistance is the inappropriate use or overuse of antibiotics.
 As much as 30 percent of antibiotic use is thought to be unnecessary.
 This is because antibiotics are often prescribed when they aren’t needed.

 Several important steps can be taken to decrease inappropriate antibiotic use: